cr0mbly/django-test-model-builder/README.rst

 **Create the instance**

-By default instances are created by calling `model.objects.create` with the models fields from the data dictionary.
+By default instances are created by calling :code:`model.objects.create` with the models fields from the data dictionary.
 This behavior can be changed by overriding the builders `.create` method, this method must set the builders instance attribute`self.instance = ...`.